adr1enbe4udou1n/blog/content/posts/02-build-your-own-docker-swarm-cluster/index.md

 | `data-0x`    | The hard part for data **HA**, with GlusterFS replications, DB clustering for PostgreSQL and MySQL, etc. |

 {{< alert >}}
-For a simple production cluster, you can start with only `manager-01` and `data-01` as absolutely minimal start.
+For a simple production cluster, you can start with only `manager-01` and `data-01` as minimal start.
 For a development perspective, you can skip `worker-01` and use `manager-01` for production running.
 You have plenty choices here according to your budget !
 {{< /alert >}}

 ## Cheap solution with Hetzner VPS 🖥️

-Here some of the cheapest VPS options we have :
+Here some of the cheapest VPS options we have at this time of writing (**02/2022**) :

 | Server Type      | Spec       | Price     |
 | ---------------- | ---------- | --------- |